schneiderman805/my_portfolio/README.md

 As a possible employer
-When I click on those areas
+I would like click links to Github
-I would expect to be navigated to that section
+I would expect to be navigated to that site

 As a possible employer
-When I arrive at those sections
+When I arrive at those sites
-I would like to see the more information
+I would like to see more information